Stidham rallies Patriots to 22-17 victory over Titans

 WHO’S AT RECEIVER

-Julian Edelman didn’t play as he recovers from an injured thumb, and neither did Phillip Dorsett.
-The Patriots started Dontrelle Inman and rookie Gunner Olszewski, an undrafted free agent from Division II Bemidji State.
-N’Keal Harry, the Patriots’ first-round draft pick, also did not play.
+Julian Edelman didn’t play as he recovers from an injured thumb, and neither did Phillip Dorsett, N’Keal Harry — the Patriots’ first-round draft pick nor Cameron Meredith.
+The Patriots started Inman and rookie Gunner Olszewski, an undrafted free agent from Division II Bemidji State.

 JOSH GORDON

 The receiver can rejoin the Patriots on Sunday after the NFL conditionally reinstated the receiver Friday night after suspending him indefinitely in December 2018 for violating the league’s substance abuse policy.
 Belichick issued a statement Saturday before kickoff that Gordon’s situation has been a league matter.
+He declined to comment after the game when asked if the Patriots would get a roster exemption for Gordon.

-“When Josh returns to our program, we will evaluate the entire situation and do what we feel is best for Josh and the team,” Belichick said.
+“When Josh returns to our program, we will evaluate the entire situation and do what we feel is best for Josh and the team,” Belichick said in his statement.

 FLIPPING TITANS

 Mariota wasn’t the only member of the Titans to flip into the end zone.
 Jeremy McNichols flipped into the end zone after catching a swing pass and going 15 yards.
+Mariota gave McNichols’ flip a higher grade than his own.

 INJURIES